 It's also important for the doctor to find out what is causing the neuropathy.
 Blood tests can sometimes tell if it's due to metal poisoning, diabetes, a vitamin deficiency, kidney failure, or a genetic disease.
 Urine tests may diagnose heavy metal poisoning or cancer.

 Unfortunately, none of these tests can diagnose Guillain-Barré syndrome.
 In suspected Guillain-Barré syndrome patients, lab tests are done mainly to rule out other possible causes.
 Sometimes a small amount of spinal fluid is removed through a very fine needle (lumbar puncture) to look for increased amounts of protein or abnormal cells.
 In rare cases, a muscle or nerve biopsy may be done.

 Treatment and Prevention

 Avoiding repetitive movements that could put pressure on the nerves can prevent mononeuropathy.
 For example, if you use a computer all day, make sure to adjust the angle of the keyboard so you don't hyperextend your wrists.

 You need to release the pressure on the damaged nerve in order to relieve mononeuropathy.
 You can do this either with physiotherapy, by avoiding the cause of the pressure, with the use of splints (especially when sleeping), or with surgery.
 In mild cases, over-the-counter pain relievers (e.g., ibuprofen*, naproxen) may also be helpful.
 Corticosteroid injections may be help with carpal tunnel syndrome.

 The treatment of polyneuropathy depends on what caused it.
 Polyneuropathy related to diabetes requires that the blood sugar levels be carefully controlled.
-It's also important to treat cancer that's causing neuropathy.
+If cancer related, treating the underlying cancer may alleviate the neuropathy.
 If a specific treatment isn't available, the pain associated with the neuropathy can usually be helped with medications.
-Several medications such as amitriptyline, carbamazepine, gabapentin, duloxetine, lamotrigine, pregabalin, and topiramate as well as cannabis and its derivatives have been used to relieve the pain of neuropathy.
+Several medications such as amitriptyline, carbamazepine, gabapentin, duloxetine, lamotrigine, pregabalin, and topiramate, as well as cannabis and its derivatives, have been used to relieve the pain of neuropathy.
 Topical medications such as lidocaine patches are useful when applied over the painful area.
 Capsaicin cream can also be helpful, but many people do not tolerate the initial burning sensation associated with it.
 Neuropathic pain that does not respond to usual treatment may require treatment with opioid pain medications (e.g., oxycodone, morphine).